MartinPetrakiev/slack-clone/README.md

 The server runs on Node.js + Express and a Sequelize instance is used to create models for database.

-This code snippet setups the Sequelize instance.
+This code snippet setups the Sequelize instance which is used to define tables and associations for the database.
 ```js
 import Sequelize from 'sequelize';